apetrone11235/angela-petrone.github.io/_posts/2019-03-01-Bryce-Harper-Pt2.md

 Runs = 101
 ```

+This feels very high but not unreasonable given his past production when he plays nearly all of the games in a season.
+Baseball-Reference has [their projection](https://www.baseball-reference.com/players/h/harpebr03.shtml) at 90 runs.
+Based on Harper's projected PAs, it seems that Baseball-Reference is assuming he will play about 140 games which is about his career average.
+Similarly, [MLB Fantasy Rankings](https://www.mlb.com/news/fantasy-baseball-rankings-2019-player-preview-c295284374) has him producing 94 runs.

+If we reevaluate the equation with 140 games rather than 159 like last season, our new run projection is 86 which is very close to his MLB career average of 87 runs per season.

-This feels very high but not unreasonable given his past production.
-Baseball-Reference.com has their projection at 90 runs.
-MLB Fantasy rankings has him getting 94 runs.
-Let's assume that my model is approximately correct and Harper will produce 101 runs in 2019 and see what this will do for the Phillies.
-Recalling from part 1 of this post, the Phillies' run production equation I found was:
+To give Harper the best shot at impressing me with his potential contribution to the Phillies, let's assume that my model is approximately correct and Harper will produce 101 runs and play nearly every game in 2019.
+Recalling from Part 1 of this post, the Phillies' run production equation was:

 ```
 RS = -771.67 + 2706.01(OBP) + 1512.56(SLG)
 ```
 Also recall that the Phillies needed to make room in their lineup and on the field for Harper.
-Based on projected lineups for 2019, Harper is expected to hit third, right ahead of Rhys Hoskins and take Nick Williams' place.
-Williams was making the Major League minimum salary of just over $500,000 and doesn't have a long-term contract in place with the Phillies.
-According to Baseball-Reference, Williams is projected to produce 56 runs in the 2019 season over 458 plate appearances (compared to Harper who is projected to score 90 runs over 597 plate appearances).
+Based on recently projected lineups for 2019, Harper is expected to hit third, right ahead of Rhys Hoskins and take Nick Williams'place as I expected.
+[According to Baseball-Reference](https://www.baseball-reference.com/players/w/willini01.shtml), Williams is projected to produce 56 runs in the 2019 season over 458 plate appearances (compared to Harper who they project will score 90 runs over 597 plate appearances).
 Williams' projection is based on the assumption that he will see slightly more action than his last two seasons in the Majors with the Phillies.
-Although we know this is not the case, it does make it easier to predict how removing Williams and adding Harper will change the Phillies' winning potential.
+Although we know this will not be the case as long as Harper stays healthy, it does make it easier to predict how removing Williams and adding Harper will change the Phillies' winning potential.

 As I determined in my first post, I predicted that the Phillies would score 672 runs if they kept their general lineup the same as in 2018.
 While Harper isn't the only change to the Phillies' roster, he is by far the most signifcant and the only player likely to have a real impact on the Phillies' season.
 For that reason, I am holding everything else equal and only changing Williams' and Harpers' stats.